Get Help Today(877) 648-4288

 - Affordable Care Act

 The costs might seem high, especially out-of-pocket costs, however nothing compares to the cost of an addiction.
-Addicts blow several hundreds, even thousands of dollars on drugs to fix their cravings.
-If the addiction is very intense, they may lose their job and their income altogether, not to mention losing invaluable relationships and high cost of medical bills due to addiction.
+Use disorders inspire intense cravings that push people to spend thousands of dollars on substances and paraphernalia to continue their habit.
+If their affliction is particularly intense, they may lose their job and their income altogether, along with valuable relationships all while accruing high cost medical bills due to addiction.

 Private insurance is health insurance provided by private health insurance companies.
 Plans are usually issued through employers, which accounts for 49% of Americans’ health insurance, or individuals, which accounts for an additional 7% of Americans’ health insurance.
 Private insurance is largely a go-to option for covering the costs of rehabilitation.
 However, the coverage all depends on your specific plan as well as the facility in which the user wishes to admit to.